 - Movement for trauma training level one with Jane Clapp

 - Healing Sexual Trauma: A Professional Training in Trauma-Informed Care with the Breathe Network

-- Breathwork facilitator training with Erin Telford (level 1) and David Elliot (level 2 & 3), 200 hr yoga teacher training with the Sivananda school, well woman yoga therapy training with Uma Dinsmore-Tuli and a thai yoga massage training at the Mudita school with Ralf Marzen
+- Breathwork facilitator training level 1, 2 & 3, 200 hr yoga teacher training with the Sivananda school, well woman yoga therapy training with Uma Dinsmore-Tuli and a thai yoga massage training at the Mudita school with Ralf Marzen